neptune-ai/docs/docs/use-cases/share-results/index.rst

    :hidden:
    :maxdepth: 1

-    How to monitor ML runs live: step by step guide <how-to-monitor-live.rst>
+    How to share results with your team: step by step guide <how-to-share-experiments.rst>

 .. |YouTube video|  raw:: html